 - Reflect on the emotions that software developers experience and how they impact a project.

-- Identify, discuss and critically reflect on political behaviour in their software organization.
+- Identify, discuss, and critically reflect on political behaviour in their software organisation.

 - Course title in Swedish: Människan och gruppen i mjukvaruutveckling